2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/how-to/dynamic-entity.md

 ---
 # How to Use a Dynamic Entity

 Whenever you create a content-type - like _Person_ - and want to work with the data in your C# Razor templates, you'll be working with a _Dynamic Entity_.
-The main code for this is the [DynamicEntity.cs][link-main-code] and also the [Entity.cs][link-entity-code].

 ## Code example using a Dynamic Entity
 We'll assume we have a _Content Type_ called *Book* with the following properties: